ALL EYES ON AI

 - Enhance search experiences by enriching the ingested data with predictions

-Accelerate problem detection and resolution with automated anomaly detection, correlations, and other AIOps capabilities built directly into our observability solution.
-With Elastic Observability, DevOps and SRE teams can identify unusually slow response times directly from the APM service map.
-Then apply machine learning without having to configure models.
+Accelerate problem detection and resolution with automated anomaly detection, correlations, and other AIOps capabilities built into Elastic Observability.
+DevOps and SRE teams can identify unusually slow response times directly from the APM service map.
+You can apply machine learning without having to configure models.

 Machine learning powers threat detection in Elastic Security.
 You can reduce mean time to resolution (MTTR) by automatically identifying unusual activity in the SIEM app.
-Further assess the threat based on the influencers that triggered the alert.
 For threats that are difficult to identify, supervised models can disambiguate suspicious from benign activity, for example for living off the land attacks or domain generated algorithms.

 With the Elasticsearch Relevance Engine™ (ESRE) you can apply semantic search with superior relevance out of the box (without domain adaptation), integrate with external large language models (LLMs), implement hybrid search, and use third-party or your own transformer models.